Curious4Tech/azure-document-intelligence/README.md

 ## Overview

 This is a Flask-based web application that utilizes **Azure Document Intelligence** to perform automated document analysis, extract data, and provide insights from various document types such as invoices, receipts, and forms.
-The app integrates with the **Azure Cognitive Services** to enhance document processing with AI-powered capabilities.
+The app integrates with the **Azure AI Services** to enhance document processing with AI-powered capabilities.

 ## Features